hillions/ansibleweb/README.md

-A basic ansible playbook to configure Apache webservers and an Apache HTTPS proxy in front.
+A basic ansible playbook to configure Apache webservers and HTTPS proxy in front.
 * Update ``hosts`` file with targets.
 * Requires x509 certificate pairs.